-7) M2A\32G (M.2 Socket 3 Connector)
+7) M2A 32G/M2Q 32G (M.2 Socket 3 Connectors)

-The M.2 connector supports M.2 SATA SSDs or M.2 PCIe SSDs and support RAID configuration.
+The M.2 connectors support M.2 SATA SSDs or M.2 PCIe SSDs and support RAID configuration.
 Please note that an M.2 PCIe SSD cannot be used to create a RAID set either with an M.2 SATA SSD or a SATA hard drive.
 To create a RAID array with an M.2 PCIe SSD, you must set up the configuration in UEFI BIOS mode.
 Refer to Chapter 3, "Configuring a RAID Set," for instructions on configuring a RAID array.